artesaos/defender/README.md

 ```

 ##### 2 - Provider
-You nees to update your application configuration in order to register the package so it can be loaded by Laravel, just update your `config/app.php` file adding the following code at the end of your `'providers'` section:
+You need to update your application configuration in order to register the package so it can be loaded by Laravel, just update your `config/app.php` file adding the following code at the end of your `'providers'` section:

 > `config/app.php`
 ```php